Vishnu473/utilityHub/README.md

 - Filter ideas by title, purpose, description, category, or tools.
 - Sort ideas by created date and category.

-Of course!
-Here’s a full **Project Setup** guide with your provided commands integrated, written cleanly for easy understanding:

 ---

 ## 📋 Project Setup Guide